 As warmer weather once again returns to the U.S., this is the life-saving information you need to know before you buckle up your children and hit the road.

-Hot car death statistics
+Hot car safety statistics

 Table of contents